bitcashorg/chaingraph/README.md

 ChainGraph is a real-time GraphQL toolkit designed for EOSIO/Antelope blockchain applications.
 It offers powerful tools for data subscriptions and querying across multiple blockchains.

+> 🚧 Note: Migration from previous repos in progress (80% complete) - feel free to explore and contribute! 🏗️

 ## Project Structure

 ### Apps